Interacting topological quantum chemistry of Mott atomic limits: Examples of classifications of MAL-induced band representation in 2D

 We focus on Wyckoff positions $1a$ and $1b$, as it is not possible to define a single MAL out of two orbitals placed at the $2c$ positions without the breaking of some of the lattice symmetries.

-The Brillouin zone is characterized by four high symmetry points in the Brillouin zone, denoted as $\Gamma, X, M$ (Fig.~\ref{fig:squarelattice}).
-The co-little groups at $\Gamma$ and $M$ are isomorphic to $C^D_{4v}$ (double point group $4mm$ No. 13), while at $X$ is isomorphic to $C^D_{2v}$ (double point group $mm2$ No. 7).
-We list the character table for these two groups in Tabs.~\ref{tab:point group of C4v at gamma and M} and~\ref{tab:point group of C2v at X}.
+The Brillouin zone is characterized by four maximal momenta in the Brillouin zone, denoted as $\Gamma, X, M$ (Fig.~\ref{fig:squarelattice}).
+The co-little groups at $\Gamma$ and $M$ are isomorphic to $C^D_{4v}$ (double point-group $4mm$ No. 13), while at $X$ is isomorphic to $C^D_{2v}$ (double point-group $mm2$ No. 7).
+We list the character table for these two groups in Tabs.~\ref{tab:point-group of C4v at gamma and M} and~\ref{tab:point-group of C2v at X}.

 To list all the possible MALs compatible with $C^D_{4v}$ and with clusters entangling electrons within the same Wyckoff position, we consider all the irreps of the allowed orbitals at $1a$ and $1b$.
 For each site-symmetry group, we write the list of allowed orbital representations $\rho_{\alpha}$ and the representation induced in momentum space by the site-symmetry representation $\rho_{\Vec{q}^W}$.
 Then, two particle representations can be obtained by combining the orbital representations